xuankimtran/docs-1/pages/katalon-studio/docs/intro-RE.md

   * For example, setting up your tests to run with different Operating System, Browsers or Devices at the same time.
 * Bundle your test execution into virtual containers.
   * For example, building a Docker image to execute your test with a specific environment.
-* KRE is compatible with both Katalon Studio 7 and Enterprise versions.
+* KRE is compatible with both Katalon Studio and Katalon Studio Enterprise.

 ## License